 During an internship, you will spend four weeks with a civil society association, NGO, or small business developing professional skills and work experience.
 If you choose an Independent Study Project, you will conduct field research and write an academic paper.

-Learn or advance your Modern Standard Arabic.
+Learn or advance your Modern Standard Arabic or French.

 Critical Global Issue of Study